Erhezi/Erhezi.github.io/README.md

 ## welcome to my github.io

-The skeleton the site comes from: http://jekyllthemes.org/themes/Uno-Timeline/
+The skeleton of the site comes from: http://jekyllthemes.org/themes/Uno-Timeline/

 Well, learning something new is always fun.